holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 1. Prepare a context which includes the aforementioned host function access, as well as the current source chain state and a temporary "scratch space" into which to write new source chain state changes.
 2. Check the state of the source chain; if it does not contain an `InitZomesComplete` action, run the `init` callback and remember any state changes in the scratch space.
 3. If no `init` callbacks fail, proceed to call the guest function, remembering any state changes in the scratch space.
-4. Produce DHT transforms from the state changes in the scratch space.
+4. Transform the state changes in the scratch space into DHT operations.
-5. Attempt to validate the DHT transforms.
+5. Attempt to validate the DHT operations.
-6. If all the DHT transforms are valid, persist the Actions in the scratch space to the source chain.
+6. If all the DHT operations are valid, persist the Actions in the scratch space to the source chain.
 7. If the called function was a zome function, return the zome function call's return value to the caller.
-8. Spawn the `post_commit` callback in the same Coordinator Zome as the called guest function and attempt to publish the DHT transforms to the DHT.
+8. Spawn the `post_commit` callback in the same Coordinator Zome as the called guest function and attempt to publish the DHT operations to the DHT.

 State changes in a scratch space MUST be committed atomically to the source chain; that is, all of them MUST be written or fail as a batch.